Looking for quick ways to make money online? Look no further - here are 14 easy ways to earn some extra cash from your computer.

 Always remember three things with online surveys:

-- NEVER pay to join an online survey site – the best ones are always free (see the recommended sites below)
+- NEVER pay to join an online survey site (see the recommended sites below).

-- We recommend setting up a separate email address for surveys (like Hotmail or Gmail) so your main address doesn’t get clogged up with survey emails
+- Set up a separate email address for surveys (like Hotmail or Gmail) so your main address doesn’t get clogged up with survey emails.

-- Join at least five survey sites to get regular paid surveys (if you just sign up to one you won’t get many paid surveys to complete).
+- Join at least five survey sites to get regular paid surveys.

 The top 10 survey sites are:

-5. My Survey - earn cash or get paid in Amazon, Homebase or Debenhams vouchers
+4. My Survey - earn cash or get paid in Amazon, Homebase or Debenhams vouchers.

 6. Neilsen Net Ratings - win cash prizes just for surfing the net as you normally would; £30,000 to win for 150 lucky winners.

-8. Paid Surveys - get paid up to £50 per survey, plus test products (which you then get to keep)
+7. Paid Surveys - get paid up to £50 per survey, plus test products (which you then get to keep).